CSB-Noel/hack25/README.md

 💻 Frontend UI
 The frontend was built using React and styled with TailwindCSS for a sleek and responsive user experience.
 We designed a dashboard-driven interface with interactive insight cards, dynamic charts, and clean visual feedback that makes the data feel alive.

+🤖 AI Chatbot: We added an interactive chatbot powered by OpenRouter and Gemini, allowing users to ask questions and navigate the app more easily.

 🔗 [GitHub Repository](https://github.com/CSB-Noel/hack25)

 ---